FabianBall/pysaucy/README.rst

 pysaucy
 =======
-A Python binding for the saucy algorithm for the graph automorphism problem
+A Python binding for the saucy algorithm for the graph automorphism problem.

+This package is no longer maintained.
+Have a look at `pysaucy2 <https://github.com/KIT-IISM-EM/pysaucy2>`_.

 Install
 -------